What is Oscillator? Types and applications of Oscillator

 As I said before that an electronic oscillator converts the steady state signal into an oscillating signal, but Why we need Oscillating signal?

-You may know that we have needed the signals of different different frequency for different different applications like in digital electronics most of the devices like Flip-Flop circuits, Registers etc need a clock pulse for their operation.
+You may know that we have needed the signals of different different frequencies for different different applications like in digital electronics most of the devices like Flip-Flop circuits, Registers etc need a clock pulse for their operation.
 The clock pulse or clock signal is nothing but an oscillating signal.
-Even the CPU of the computer need a clock pulse.
+Even the CPU of the computer needs a clock pulse.
 As the oscillating signals have a frequency that is why they are used for many applications.
-We will discuss the more application later.
+We will discuss the more applications later.

 How Oscillator Works?